A Sicily road trip is not just a bucket-list-worthy tour. It’s an experience connecting travellers with the heart of Italy.

 If you are crossing from mainland Italy, you’ll start your journey in Messina.
 The big decision to make here is whether to begin clockwise or anticlockwise.
 As most of the main sights sit on the coastline, you’ll loop and finish in Messina.
 Or, if you are flying out – Palermo, or Catania.

-Stops like Mt Etna, one of the most active volcanoes in the world, and Ragusa will take you away from the coast and across the countryside.
+Stops like Mount Etna, one of the most active volcanoes in the world, and Ragusa will take you away from the coast of Sicily and across the countryside.

 It’s important to know there will be a lot of driving involved on this trip.